iossifovlab/snakeobjects/documentation/tutorial.rst

 The ``call_denovo.py`` script iterates over all the regions in the ``targetFile`` and counts the number of reads supporting each of the four nucleotides, A, C, G, and T at every position within the current region.
-For positions that are covered by reads in the tree bam files (see the mysterious line 25), the script checks if there are *de novo* alleles.  *De novo* allele is reported if all of the following criteria are met:
+For positions that are covered by reads in the three bam files (see the mysterious line 25), the script checks if there are *de novo* alleles.
+A *de novo* allele is reported if all of the following criteria are met:

     * the allele is seen in 3 or more reads in the child (line 29);